-Get to know one of the world’s most diverse cities from the inside out while living in central London.
+Get to know one of the world’s most diverse cities from the inside out while living in inner London.
 Studying abroad in London is the ultimate global education—a hands-on exploration of the arts, finance, government, fashion, business and more.

 Central College in London uses the city as a classroom, emphasizing fieldwork as well as traditional academics.
 Meet people of all nationalities—from the Afro-Caribbean neighborhood of Brixton to the Bengali population in the East End.
 Learn practical skills as an intern that you can transfer to your future career—wherever in the world it may take you.

 Gain real world skills and experience in one of the world’s most diverse cities.
 Most students in London learn through experience by interning at one of the program’s many intern placements, which range from schools to marketing firms to Parliament.

 The academic program is comprised of the following:

 Designed to help students examine and discuss their own experiences in Britain and discover the aspects of British life and culture that underlie them, discussion is supplemented with group and individual excursions to explore various aspects of British culture including politics, royalty, education, urban sustainability and the media.
 (2 credits)

 Choose from a list of courses in theatre, literature, creative writing, history, social sciences and media studies.
 Courses include fascinating field experiences in the city of London.

 Students round-out their course load by selecting from electives at University of Roehampton.

 Connect the classroom with the world outside through academic excursions that link English culture and history with coursework.
 Examples of past excursions include:

 Practical and transferable skills development is the foundation of the internship program in London.
 From the very start of the process, students are encouraged to approach internships in terms of skills development.